 About Lainey

-I’m a digital nomad, creator and host of The Best of Women’s Fiction Podcast, part-time resident of the beautiful city of San Miguel de Allende in Mexico, avid instagramer, and full-time writer of women’s fiction.
+I’m an author of women’s fiction, creator and host of The Best of Book Marketing Podcast and The Best of Women’s Fiction Podcast, avid instagramer, and resident of the beautiful city of San Miguel de Allende in Mexico.

 Click here for a Short Bio or scroll to end of page.